Cloufield/GWASTutorial/15_winners_curse/README.md

     - **Small effects**: For very small true effects, the correction may be less reliable

 !!! tip "Best practices"

-    - Apply correction only to variants that passed the significance threshold
+    - **Apply correction only to variants that passed the significance threshold**: The correction uses the selection-conditional distribution, which only applies to selected variants.
+Without selection, there is no truncation/conditioning, so the correction should not be applied.
     - Use the same significance threshold for correction as was used for selection
     - Consider the standard error when interpreting corrected effects
     - Validate corrected effects in independent replication cohorts when possible